- Home

 What happens after I've claimed?

-We’ll verify your claim, which usually takes 3 days but can take up to 14 working days.
+We'll verify your reward claim, this usually takes 3 days but can take up to 14 working days.
+Your rewards tracker will show you the latest status of any rewards including any eligible bonus app rewards.

 Who can claim a reward?